back to House of the Sun

 I think that some experiences that seem very realistic, although a little strange, are actually orchestrated by certain non-human beings.
 The might be a certain type, race or kind of aliens, or maybe the traditional Faires/Elves/Sidhe.
 They are able to control the brain/minds of an entire group of people inside their cars while they are driving on the road, making them believe they have a very real experience of visiting a cafe or restaurant.
 This would imply that the mind of all these people were put together into a single holographic (by lack of a better term) projection/environment/experience.
 A hologram or virtual reality in which one can walk around and that is interactive with the strange beings.

 All this is happening while driving and sitting in a car on a busy road, or maybe they unknowingly parked to the side and sat in the car the whole time while being in this kind of trance.

 Then there is the question “Why?”.
 Why would certain beings go to the trouble of putting an entire group of people through the same experience in a virtual reality or holographic environment?
 Was something else going on with those people?
 Did the apparent experience serve as a screen memory to hide a real experience they are not supposed to know about?
 We hear a lot about screen memories in alien abduction cases, although these are very simple in comparison with the two stories in the above.
 Or are these aliens, or fairies, just having fun with the humans?

 I wonder how many more of these intricate, complex mind experiences other people have gone through without realizing that what they thought was real actually never happened in our physical world.
-As you can see in the the stories, there are always elements that do not fit out normal human world.
+As you can see in these stories, there are always elements that do not fit out normal human world.
 This suggests that these beings do their best to create a faithful replica or our world, but there will always be elements that do not match, and will be noticed as strange or weird by the human participants.
 Maybe they do this even on purpose.